walterpais81/apex-restrict-shuttle-values/README.md

 - V1.2    Fixed error in JS.
 Pressing Enter is ignored to prevent submit.

 ## Requirements
-The plugin can be used with Apex 5.0 and Apex 5.1.
+The plugin can be used with Apex 5.0, Apex 5.1 and Apex 22.1.

 ## Install
 - Import plugin file "dynamic_action_plugin_nl_detora_apex_restrict_shuttle_values.sql" from source directory into your application